Procedures

 Effectiveness of Dermabrasion

-Dermabrasion can be effective in improving wrinkles and acne scars, but it is not a miracle cure and it will not eliminate wrinkles and acne scars 100%.
-Each treatment will improve acne scarring by 20-40%.
-Advantages
+Dermabrasion can be effective in improving wrinkles and acne scars, but it is not a miracle cure.
+It will not eliminate wrinkles and acne scars entirely.
+Each treatment can improve acne scarring by 20-40%.

 What to Expect